tangshuang/react-immut/README.md

 connect(mapStateToProps, mapDispatchToPorps, mergeProps)(MyComponent)
 ```

+**createStore**

-On the other hand, combined state can be registered into global store.
-In some cases, you need to provide some methods for some special global states, you should give combined states into second parameter of `createStore` like this:
+On the other hand, namespace state can be registered into global store.
+In some cases, you need to provide some methods for some special global states, you should give namespace states into second parameter of `createStore` like this:

 ```js
 import * as A from './a.store.js'